Are you always seeking out companionship, or to be in a relationship? Being consumed by this may hurt you more than it can help you.

 Most of your past relationships ended poorly

-I promise, I’m not coming at you, because most people’s relationships rarely end on mutual or friendly terms.
-That doesn’t mean the rest are catastrophic, either, but many endings of relationships can be uncivil.
-Let’s be real.
+I promise, I’m not coming at you, because most people’s relationships rarely end on mutual, *totally fine* or friendly terms.
+I’m talking about unhealthy relationships at their core.

-Either way, it’s still a good thing to reflect back if most or all of your past relationships have bad blood.
-Maybe I should actually say we ought to reflect on the breakups we haven’t either [1] fully processed or let go, and [2] forgiven or repented of (ask for forgiveness).
+Either way, it’s important to reflect back if most or all of your past relationships consisted of bad blood.
+I should actually say we ought to reflect on those relationships, the role or part we played, with self-accountability.

 Every single one of us, every individual, no matter the case, plays some part and has a role in every relationship they’re in – good and bad.